samuelcg20/tp/docs/UserGuide.md

 - Repeat the `r/` prefix, e.g., `r/President r/TechLead`.
 Roles are alphanumeric and cannot contain spaces.

-- Can I search by role or by event date range?
-- Role-based search and date-range filters are not supported currently.
-You can search members by name or year, and events by name or location.

 - I entered `2025-09-01 18:00` but got an invalid date.
 Why?
 - Use ISO format with `T` between date and time: `2025-09-01T18:00`.